yanjunzan/contrast/Opportunities.md

 ## Collaborating with us

-We are a group of geneticists and data science geeks who are <b>always</b> eager to collaborate with you, no matter you are a web-lab scientist or a industry partners.\
+We are a group of geneticists and data science geeks who are <b>always</b> eager to <b>collaborate with you</b>, no matter you are a <b>web-lab scientist, computational scientist or a industry partners</b>.
 Our expertise covers:
 * Bioinformatics
 * Computational Genetics and Genomics